 Introduction

 Journal article supplements are becoming an increasingly indispensable resource for researchers.
 As such, they should be designed to provide essential meta-data and documentation, and act as stand-alone repositories for small data sets.
-Unfortunately, they often fail to live up to these vital responsibilities.
+Unfortunately, they often fail to live up to these vital responsibilities. .
+Lior Pachter has elegantly described many of the missed opportunities, as a result of the typical state of the supplement in research papers in his “Stories from the Supplement” lecture where entire ideas, which can be quite deep, are often contained entirely within the supplement and difficult to find from the main text.
 (For further details here and herein, please see the supplement).

 Supplements often contain a tremendous amount of information, including facts and analyses associated, sometimes only tenuously, with the corresponding published papers.
 Occasionally entire projects are inaccessibly buried within.
 With some supplements ballooning to multiple times their papers’ length, they tend to become too unwieldly to be beneficial.
 These issues are exacerbated by the often poor editing of the supplements.
 As a result of these and other typical characteristics, data becomes nearly impossible to find.
 Further damage is caused when researchers, fearful of burying relevant data in inaccessible supplements, increasingly cram more data into their papers, eschewing the vernacular in favor of terse incoherent terminology.
 As a result, scientific papers have become more convoluted and unintelligible.